Exxon ups production to counter falling prices in record Q1

 Exxon Mobil more than doubled its profit during the first quarter, producing more oil to overcome energy prices that have declined during a period of economic unease.

 Net oil and gas net production jumped by nearly 300,000 oil-equivalent barrels per day compared with the same period last year, which was marked by Russia’s invasion of Ukraine and soaring energy prices.
+Last year at this time, a barrel of U.S. crude was trading above $100, about 30% higher than today.

 Exxon does not adjust its reported results based on one-time events such as asset sales.